gchudnov/mindthegap/doc/content/relations/index.md

 For convenience, each relation has an associated letter with it, e.g. `b` for the relation *before*.
 The converse relation is represented by the same letter, but in the upper case, e.g. `B` for the relation *after* that is a converse for *before*, `b`.

+Note, that the relations are defined on *non-empty* intervals.

 ### Before / After

 `a` *before* `b` means that interval `a` ends *before* interval `b` begins, with a gap separating them.